Megabyte-TSRS/Megabyte-Website/src/content/sessions/introduction-and-ai.md

 ---
 title: Introduction to the society and artificial intelligence
 date: 2023-04-10
-description: "
-In the first session, society members explored foundational AI concepts, including machine learning principles and AI categories.
-They built a computer vision model using Google Teachable Machine to classify recyclable materials and discussed AI limitations like accuracy and bias.
+description: "In the first session, society members explored foundational AI concepts, including machine learning principles and AI categories.
+They built a computer vision model using Google Teachable Machine to classify recyclable materials and discussed AI limitations like accuracy and bias."

-"
 conductedBy: [arjun-sharma]
 ---